 This converts your biggest supporters into detractors, worsening your cNPS score.

-Now that we’ve mentioned the widespread use of financial metrics and added the element of Candidate Experience, it is time to focus on your hiring managers.
+Now that we’ve mentioned the widespread use of financial metrics and added the element of Candidate Experience, it is time to focus on the experience of your hiring managers.

 We learned that a happy candidate means a happy advocate, but your hiring manager’s satisfaction is crucial too.
-As we previously mentioned, a good recruiter is one with good financial metrics, happy candidates that buy your products and speak kind words, and happy hiring managers that keep their collaboration with you alive.
+As we previously mentioned, a good recruiter is one with good financial metrics, happy candidates that buy your products and speak kind words about their experience with you, and happy hiring managers that keep their collaboration with you alive.

 Bad hires cost the company lots of time and money.
 This is especially true for extremely technical or high-level positions.
 Job applicants should be well-suited for the company and adequately prepared for the application process.